Canderousx/AngleBackend2.0-microservices-/README.md

 This conversion enables adaptive streaming, allowing users to switch video quality dynamically and download content in segments.

 The service listens to the *video_uploaded* topic on Kafka, processing each event by converting the corresponding .mp4 file.
-Once the conversion is complete, all metadata related to the generated playlist is sent back through Kafka to the **Video-Manager**.
+Once the conversion is complete, all metadata related to the generated playlist is sent back through Kafka to the [Video-Manager](#video-manager)

 ## *Thumbnail-Generator*